sheldonucr/ee260_lab/lab1/README.md

 Delay Measurements of Vin and Vout at 50% to 50%:

-To measure delay between the input and output signals of the inverter at 50% select the tran tab in the bottom left hand corner of the WaveView window.
+To measure delay between the input and output signals of the inverter at 50% select `tran` tab in the bottom left hand corner of the WaveView window.
 Group the Vout and Vin waveforms together so the two waves overlap each other (see figure 31 on how to group signals).
 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Click the All tab in the measurement tool window and fill out the options as shown below in figure 32.
 Click Ok when done.

 ![fig32](images/fig32.png)